Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: The Dunajski--West construction

-For the first subtask, let $M$ be selfdual with a null conformal vector field.
-Then $K$ defines a $\beta$-surface foliation $\ell$ and an $\alpha$-surface foliation $\ell'$ on the open set where it is nonzero.
+For the f\/irst subtask, let $M$ be selfdual with a~null conformal vector f\/ield.
+Then $K$ def\/ines a~$\beta$-surface foliation $\ell$ and an $\alpha$-surface foliation $\ell'$ on the open set where it is nonzero.
 I claim that the $\beta$-surface foliation is selfdual and have two ways to see this, one twistorial, the other by direct computation.
-The twistorial approach amounts to observing that $K$ defines a vector field $X$ on the twistor space $Z$ transverse to twistor lines and then showing that the span of $X$ can be continued as a distribution through the divisor $\cD$ on which it vanishes (which is the divisor corresponding to the $\alpha$-surface foliation to which $K$ is tangent): Dunajski and West do this in~\cite[Lemma 3]{DuWe:acs}.
-For a more abstract argument, let $s$ be a section of the degree $1$ divisor line bundle $[\cD]=\cL\tens\cO_Z(1)$ of $\cD$ vanishing nondegenerately on $\cD$.
-Then $\hat\ell:=s^{-1}X$ is a meromorphic section of $\Hom(\cL\tens\cO_Z(1), TZ)$.
-However, for any twistor line $\hat x$, the projection of $\hat\ell$ onto the normal bundle of $\hat x$ is a meromorphic section of a trivial bundle which is bounded on $\hat x\setminus \cD$, hence extends to a trivialization over $\hat x$ by Liouville's theorem.
+The twistorial approach amounts to observing that~$K$ def\/ines a~vector f\/ield~$X$ on the twistor space~$Z$ transverse to twistor lines and then showing that the span of~$X$ can be continued as a~distribution through the divisor $\mathcal{D}$ on which it vanishes (which is the divisor corresponding to the $\alpha$-surface foliation to which $K$ is tangent): Dunajski and West do this in~\cite[Lemma 3]{DuWe:acs}.
+For a~more abstract argument, let $s$ be a~section of the degree~$1$ divisor line bundle $[\mathcal{D}]=\mathcal{L}\otimes\mathcal{O}_Z(1)$ of $\mathcal{D}$ vanishing nondegenerately on $\mathcal{D}$.
+Then $\hat\ell:=s^{-1}X$ is a~meromorphic section of $\Hom(\mathcal{L}\otimes\mathcal{O}_Z(1), TZ)$.
+However, for any twistor line~$\hat x$, the projection of~$\hat\ell$ onto the normal bundle of~$\hat x$ is a~meromorphic section of a~trivial bundle which is bounded on~$\hat x\setminus \mathcal{D}$, hence extends to a~trivialization over~$\hat x$ by Liouville's theorem.
 Since this is true for any twistor line, $\hat\ell$ is actually holomorphic.
 (A similar continuation result was used in~\cite{CaPe:sdc} in the context of geodesic symmetries in Einstein--Weyl geometry.)

-The direct computation is also easy: $\alpha$-surface foliations also have a canonical connection by the same argument as for $\beta$-surface foliations, but on a selfdual conformal manifold, such connections are always selfdual by an easy computation (in fact they correspond to the `degree zero part' $\cL$ above of the divisor line bundle $[\cD]$); however, since the conformal vector field $K$ is essentially $\ell\tens\ell'$, the two canonical connections are (up to gauge equivalence) dual to each other.
+The direct computation is also easy: $\alpha$-surface foliations also have a~canonical connection by the same argument as for $\beta$-surface foliations, but on a~selfdual conformal manifold, such connections are always selfdual by an easy computation (in fact they correspond to the `degree zero part'~$\mathcal{L}$ above of the divisor line bundle $[\mathcal{D}]$); however, since the conformal vector f\/ield~$K$ is essentially~$\ell\otimes\ell'$, the two canonical connections are (up to gauge equivalence) dual to each other.